Healthy eating is gaining momentum in Japan. And that translates to more vegan-friendly food.

-This vege green curry is colorful and flavorful.
-The curry is of a thinner consistency, but the flavor is good and the amount is generous.
+This vege green curry is colourful and flavourful.
+The curry is of a thinner consistency, but the flavour is good and the amount is generous.
 The charcoal rice is topped with a variety of roasted vegetables.
-This set also comes with a small salad which is also colorful.
+This set also comes with a small salad which is also colourful.

 Another item that I love is this black sesame, soybean powder smoothie.
 The base is banana and soy milk.
 This Japanese inspired smoothie is thick and aromatic (almost tastes like cookie!)

 Japan, 〒814-0013 Fukuoka, Sawara-ku, Fujisaki, 1-chōme−1−５ セゾン藤崎 1F

 This health conscious cafe near Tenjin has clearly marked vegan items like curry, smoothies and desserts.
 Ask for an English menu if you need one.

 This vegan curry has organic veggies in it.
 You can choose the type of rice and the portion.
 I opted for a big size and brown rice to go with it.
 The curry is flavourful without being too spicy.

 They also sell a variety of vegan sweets and smoothies.
 This red smoothie is made with beetroot, apple, paprika, etc, while the cake is raw and made with moringa.

 The setting is comfortable and staff is polite and helpful in ReCell Kitchen